perawallet/connect/README.md

   npm install stream-browserify
 ```

-2. After that we need to override some webpack features.
-Create the following file in the root part of the project and copy the following code block into it.
+2. After that you need to override some webpack features.
+Create the following file in the root directory of the project and copy the following code block into it.

 `config-overrides.js`